CoderEx24/csc425-project/paper.typ

 with the mean, while missing values in categorical variables are replaced with the most frequent value.
 In the second stage, Either feature selection or feature reduction is performed.
 For feature reduction, Principle Component Analysis has been chosen.
-For feature selection, Variance Threshold or Recursive Feature Elemenation have been chosen.
+For feature selection, Variance Threshold or Recursive Feature Elimination have been chosen.
 Once a pipeline is constructed, it's trained and evaluated using cross-validation.
 The best model is then selected.
 /*